TLzh/learngit/readme.txt

-This is s version control system.
+Cit is a distributed version control system.
 Git is free software.